Tooth Extraction in Nashville, TN

 Why Patients Trust Us for Tooth Extraction

-We use careful, bone-preserving techniques that minimize trauma to surrounding tissues.
+Careful techniques minimize trauma to surrounding tissues.
 This protects your future options for implants, bridges, or other replacements and reduces healing time.

 Multiple Sedation Options

-From local anesthesia alone to nitrous oxide (laughing gas) to IV sedation, we offer the comfort level you need.
+Local anesthesia, nitrous oxide (laughing gas), or IV sedation—whatever comfort level you need.
 Anxious about the procedure?
-We have you covered.
+Covered.

 Same-Day Emergency Care

 Severe tooth pain or trauma?
-We prioritize emergency extractions and work to fit emergency patients into our schedule quickly.
-Call us for immediate relief.
+Emergency extractions are prioritized.
+We fit emergency patients in quickly.
+Call for immediate relief.

-Extraction is just the first step.
-We discuss implants, bridges, dentures, and hybrid solutions during your consultation, ensuring you have a clear path to restoring your smile.
+Extraction is the first step.
+Implants, bridges, dentures, and hybrid solutions are discussed during your consultation so you have a clear path to restoring your smile.

-We provide written post-extraction instructions, prescription pain medication if needed, and follow-up calls to monitor your healing.
-If complications arise, we're here to help.
+Written post-extraction instructions, prescription pain medication if needed, and follow-up calls to monitor healing.
+If complications arise, we help.

 Is Extraction Necessary?